 Nature includes everything, including the behaviors arising from our biological nature.
-So surely seeing evil in any human action, no matter how unpleasant, doesn’t really hold up.
-Therefore, I have to wonder what calling something evil actually means from a symptom’s point of view?
+Therefore, it is oxymoronic to regard any human action as evil, no matter how unpleasant, i.e., nature can be unpleasant but it isn’t evil.
+As a result, I have to wonder what calling something evil actually means from a symptom’s point of view (p.141).

-Thinking that something is evil is plainly a projection (reflection) of what one hates (1).
-I seem to recall hearing the phrase, “I hate evil” more than a few times.
-I expect this comes from biblical proverbs 8-13 “To fear the LORD is to hate evil; I hate pride and arrogance, evil behavior and perverse speech”.
-(My word, what a sharp contrast to chapter two’s view of good and bad, beauty and ugly.)
+Thinking that something is evil is mostly a projection (a reflection) of what one hates (1).
+I recall hearing the phrase, “I hate evil” a few times.
+I expect this comes from Biblical proverbs 8-13 “To fear the LORD is to hate evil; I hate pride and arrogance, evil behavior and perverse speech”.
+What a sharp contrast this is to chapter 2’s view of good and bad, beauty and ugly.
 As I see it, ‘hate’ and ‘evil’ share the same side of the coin.
-Namely, evil actions arise out of hate filled emotion.
-So, seeing something as evil just means we are seeing something we hate.
-That begs the question: what does hate actually mean from a symptom’s point of view?
+Namely, evil actions arise out of hate-filled emotion.
+So, seeing something as evil actually means we are seeing something we hate.
+That begs the question, what does hate actually mean from a symptom’s point of view?

 There is another way to see evil

-Hate really boils down to that which we find unpleasant and dislike in the extreme.
-Conversely, love is that which we like.
+Hate really boils down to what we really feel unpleasant and dislike in the extreme.
+Conversely, love is what we really like.
 Why then do we love some things and hate other things?
-I see the survival instinct as work here.
-Namely, that which we feel beneficial, we love, that which we feel harmful, we hate.
-This simple process of attraction and aversion, based in survival, is common to all life.
+I see the survival instinct at work here.
+Namely, that which we feel beneficial, we love; that which we feel harmful, we hate.
+This simple process of attraction and aversion is common to all life.
+It is the fulcrum of survival.
 The stronger we feel either one, the more active the response.
-Two factors unique to us—tool use and cognition—greatly influence our response to these universal drives.
+The only two factors that are unique to humans are tool use and cognition.
+These greatly influence our responses to these universal survival instincts.

-Just imagine what would happen if an angry dog had a gun and a finger to pull the trigger.
-Clearly, without tools we’d mostly be throwing feces at each other instead of guided missiles.
-Considering our capability to destroy anything that disturbs us, it is remarkable that we don’t wreak more havoc on the planet.
+Just imagine what would happen if an angry chimp had a gun and a skillful finger to pull the trigger.
+Clearly, like chimps without such tools, we’d mostly be throwing feces at each other instead of guided missiles.
+Considering our capability to destroy anything that disturbs us, it is remarkable that we don’t wreak more havoc on the planet than we do.

-Next, imagine how tormented that angry dog might be if it could think.
-All its emotional currents could exist larger-than-life in imagination — it could hate!
-Clearly, animals (including humans) without thought would mostly experience the moment, ‘up’ or ‘down’, with no cognitive means to magnify and fixate on it.
-As it is now, we haul around our ‘loves and hates’ like so much extra baggage.
-A worry-free life remains beyond our reach as long as we hang on (2).
+Next, imagine how tormented that angry chimp might be if it could think.
+All its emotional currents could exist larger than life in its imagination — it could love and hate!
+Clearly, animals (including humans) without thought will mostly experience the moment, ‘up’ or ‘down’, with little cognitive ability to magnify and fixate on it.
+As it is now, we haul around our ‘loves and hates’ like so much baggage.
+A worry-free life remains beyond our reach as long as we hang onto our ‘love and hate’ narratives (2).

 There is another way to deal with evil